laduplessis/parameterizedbdsky/README.md

+# Parameterized Birth-Death Skyline
 Rewrite of bdsky that uses object-orientation to make it easier to extend the model with new parameterizations.

+**ParameterizedBirthDeathSkyline.java does not work yet!**

 bdsky code by Denise Kühnert, Alexei Drummond and Alexandra Gavryushkina, model by Tanja Stadler.